Dream Team (The Office): Plot

-Meanwhile, at the Dunder Mifflin office, Charles Miner (Idris Elba) is revealed to have an obsession with soccer, and the rest of the employees pretend to feel the same way about it.
-When Jim Halpert (John Krasinski) tries claiming to be an experienced soccer player, Dwight Schrute (Rainn Wilson), attempting to humiliate Jim, suggests that the staff play a game after work in the parking lot.
-During the game, when Charles kicks the ball towards Jim, he ducks and the ball hits Phyllis Vance (Phyllis Smith) in the face.
+Meanwhile, at the Dunder Mifflin office, Charles Miner is revealed to have an obsession with soccer, and the rest of the employees pretend to feel the same way about it.
+When Jim Halpert tries claiming to be an experienced soccer player, Dwight Schrute, attempting to humiliate Jim, suggests that the staff play a game after work in the parking lot.
+During the game, when Charles kicks the ball towards Jim, he ducks and the ball hits Phyllis Vance in the face.
 Charles berates Jim for ducking, and Dwight mocks him.

 In the car leaving the nursing home, Vikram asks to be brought back to the telemarketing job after he learns "nana" is a term for grandmother.
 Back at Michael's condo, a frustrated Pam loses her composure and tells Michael she made a mistake leaving Dunder Mifflin and only did it because she was tired of being a receptionist.
 Michael calms her down, telling her the reality is they both quit and that their only option is to continue trying with the new company.
-Michael purchases office space in the Scranton Business Park, where Dunder Mifflin is located; it turns out to be a large store room directly underneath the Dunder Mifflin office.
+Michael leases office space in the Scranton Business Park, where Dunder Mifflin is located; it turns out to be a large storeroom directly underneath the Dunder Mifflin office.
 Michael and Pam put their company name in the office lobby directory where they encounter Charles.
-Michael taunts Charles that he cannot kick them out of the building now because they own their own space.
+Michael taunts Charles that he cannot kick them out of the building now because they are leasing their own space.